 - Heavy rains can overload the storm sewer system on your street and cause your basement floor drain to back up.

-Having A Leaky Basement Does Not Mean Your Basement is Leaking
+Having A Leaky Basement Does Not always mean Your Basement is Leaking

 Can you believe this headline?
 Don't trust me; instead read what some of our clients have posted on the Homestars Website.

-When discussing heavy rains, building envelope leaks and leaky basements we need to acknowledge the role that gravity plays in bringing rainwater to its final destination.
+When discussing heavy rains, building envelope leaks and leaky basements we need to acknowledge the role that gravity plays in bringing rainwater to its final destination - your basement.
 To add relevance to this statement consider this, if your main floor kitchen sink plumbing is leaking into the cabinet beneath it, don't you think that this water will ultimately end up in your basement?
 Count on it.

 Obviously, if during a thunderstorm you can plainly see water coming through a foundation wall, then you clearly have identified a bona fide basement leak.
 However, if your basement is finished, establishing the cause of your leaky basement is much more difficult.